-In this activity, middle school students will explore the Declaration of Independence through a close reading.
-They will explore the different versions and sections of the Declaration of Independence with particular attention paid to the Preamble and the selections from the list of grievances.
+In this activity, high school students will explore the Declaration of Independence through a close reading.
+They will explore three different versions of the Declaration of Independence (the Engrossed copy, a Print, and the Dunlap Broadside) as an object, a primary source, and a persuasive argument.
 Estimated time: 45-60 minutes.